-- When a full month's allotment is returned, Form ES-FS-11 is completed and the coupons returned to the State Office within 30 days.

-- When a partial month's allotment is returned to repay an overissuance, a claim must be established.
-See Chapter 20. - When a partial month's allotment is returned for some reason other than an overissuance, Form FNP-135 is completed and submitted to the Food Stamp Issuance Unit in OFS, along with the coupons which were cancelled by the Financial Clerk.
+- When a full month's allotment is returned, Form ES-FS-11 is completed and the coupons returned to the State Office within 30 days. - When a partial month's allotment is returned to repay an overissuance, a claim must be established.
+See Chapter 20. - When a partial month's allotment is returned for some reason other than an overissuance, Form FNS-135 is completed and submitted to the DFA Economic Services Policy Unit, along with the coupons which were cancelled by the Financial Clerk. - b.

-b.
 EBT Benefits